bradwan7/OSSAssignmentDFD/DFD Dictionary.md

 8. Vulnerabilities Results: The vulerability results from the software package.

-9. NIST DB: A database for the vulnerabilities.
+9. NIST DB: A database that holds the vulnerabilities.

 10. Licenses and Vulnerabilities DB: A database that holds the licenses and vulnerabilities.